manuelp/manuelp.github.io/_posts/2015-07-22-validations-totallylazy.markdown

 We've defined a creation method that builds and returns a `Validator<Option<?>>` that validates an [optional](https://github.com/bodar/totallylazy/blob/1.69/src/com/googlecode/totallylazy/Option.java) value by checking if it actually contains a value.
 Note that since `Validator` is also a `Predicate`, we define the corresponding `#matches()` method and use that in our `#validate()`.

 Next, we need to define an ad-hoc validation for the host: it's optional (in fact ignored) if the system is configured to use a mock mailer.
-Let's assume that we a method that says if it's configured the mock mailer or not, and write this validation:
+Let's assume that we want a method that says if it's configured the mock mailer or not, and write this validation:

 ```java
 /**